In Australia, we property investors are fortunate. Why? Because we can claim the cost of construction for investment property as a tax deduction.

 Capital Works Allowance Rental Property

 Capital works deductions are income tax deductions.
-Capital allowances can claim them for building construction costs or the cost of altering or improving a property.
+These allowances can claim them for building construction costs or the cost of altering or improving a property.

-Regarding residential properties, the general deductions are spread for 40 years.
+Regarding residential properties, the general deductions are spread over 40 years.
 When purchasing a property, keep in mind that the capital works deductions cannot exceed the construction expenditure.

-Deductions based on construction expenditure apply to capital works.
+Determining deductions based on actual construction expenditure apply to capital works.
 Some examples are as follows;

 - Making structural improvements to the property